nielsgl/dspy-profiles/docs/quickstart.md

 This guide will walk you through the basics of setting up and using `dspy-profiles`.

+## Requirements

+- Python 3.12+
+- DSPy 3.0+ (installed as a dependency where needed)

+If you plan to build docs or run tests locally, install the dev tools listed in `pyproject.toml` using `uv sync --all-extras --group dev`.

 ## 1. Installation

 First, install the package from PyPI: